XUE. JWST spectroscopy of externally irradiated disks around young intermediate-mass stars: Description of individual sources

 \textbf{XUE~6:} This is a single source in detector in all channels, but there is a lot of nebulosity visible in the redder channels at the top-right of the detector.
 The PAH emission from the background is very strong, and some remnants of it are left in absorption in the spectrum after the background subtraction.
 The SED shape is consistent with a continuous disk, with the flux constantly decreasing toward longer wavelengths.
 XUE~6 has a relatively rich molecular inventory: we detect some transitions corresponding to the P-branch of the CO fundamental, H$_2$O emission between 6 and 7~\micron, as well as HCN, C$_2$H$_2$, and CO$_2$.
 The H$_2$ corresponding to the 0-0 S(5) transition at 6.90952~\micron\ is also visible in the spectrum.\\

 \textbf{XUE~7:} There are several fainter point sources in the detector close to XUE~7, which could explain the fact that the \textit{Spitzer} fluxes are slightly higher than the MIRI spectrum.
-Towards channel 4, there is a bright source overlapping with XUE~7 which could be the reason why the SED has a change of slope at around 16~\micron.
+Towards the red end of channel 3 at around 15~\micron, there is a bright source overlapping with XUE~7 which could be the reason why the SED has a change of slope at around 16~\micron.
 XUE~7 has a relatively weak 10~\micron\ emission feature and shows prominent CO, CO$_2$, and H$_2$O lines.
 Weaker emission from HCN, C$_2$H$_2$ and OH is also detected in the MIRI spectrum.\\

 \textbf{XUE~8:} In most channels XUE~8 appears as a single source in the detector.
 As well as for XUE~7, the SED shape suggests a full disk.
 XUE~8's silicate emission feature at 10~\micron\ has an uncommon shape, having a lower flux at 11.3~\micron\ than expected for its peak flux.
 Its spectrum is extremely rich in molecular emission.
 It has very strong water emission across the spectrum as well as prominent CO, HCN, CO$_2$, H$_2$ and OH lines.
 Due to the abundance of water lines in the 13 to 16~\micron\ range, we cannot confirm or reject the presence of C$_2$H$_2$ nor $^{13}$CO$_2$ in the spectrum.\\